 Treatment

-Treatment for lice in horses includes the use of insecticidal sprays, shampoos, or powders.
+Treatment for horse lice includes using insecticidal sprays, shampoos, or powders.
 It’s important to treat all horses in contact with the infested animal.

 Cleaning and disinfecting stalls, bedding, and all equipment the horse has come into contact with helps to prevent re-infestation.

 And there we have it, folks—a gallop through the pesky skin conditions that can affect our noble steeds.
-From the sun-drenched nuisances of Squamous Cell Carcinoma to the itchy invasions of lice, we’ve untangled the mysteries of equine skin health.
+We’ve untangled the mysteries of equine skin health from the sun-drenched nuisances of Squamous Cell Carcinoma to the itchy lice invasions.

-Remember, while some of these conditions sound like the stuff of horsemen’s lore, armed with knowledge, vigilance, and a good vet on speed dial, you’re well-equipped to keep your horse’s coat shining, skin healthy, and tails high.
+Remember, while some of these conditions sound like horsemen’s lore, armed with knowledge, vigilance, and a good vet on speed dial, you’re well-equipped to keep your horse’s coat shining, skin healthy, and tails high.